jinritv/Streamer-match-makers/README.md

 Verify there are no errors on the page, or in the console.

-## Verify MySQL database server connection
+## Verify Postgresql database server connection

 On the home page, at the bottom there should be a button called "DEBUG-Get streamer result".
 This button sends some quiz result values to the server and receives a streamer in response.